-PAC330 - Substance Abuse Counseling
+PAC330 - Substance Abuse (3 credits; Online)

-This course covers the specific addictions of substance abuse, focusing on counseling fundamentals and proven techniques.
-The course also focuses on the most prevalent substances abused, along with physical reactions in the human body.
+This course covers the specific addictions of substance abuse, focusing on fundamentals and proven techniques for treatment.
+The course focuses on the most prevalent substances abused, along with physical reactions in the human body.
 The setting and planning of individual, group, and family treatment is covered in depth.

-PAC405 - Child Psychology
+PAC405 - Child Psychology (3 credits; Online)